haiilingg/Business-Analytics-KYDP/Python EDA/README.md

 ### Conclusion
-Among the 3 promotion types, promotion 1 generates the most sales while promotion 2 generates the least sales.
-The results are consistent across the analysis for all categories.
+Among the 3 promotion types, Promotion 1 consistently generates the highest sales, while Promotion 2 consistently yields the lowest sales.
+These findings remain consistent across all analyzed categories.

 ### Next steps for the business to take
-- The fast-food chain should adopt promotion 1 as their future marketing strategy to market their new product.
+- The fast-food chain should adopt Promotion 1 as their future marketing strategy for promoting their new product.

-- The markets they should focus on are markets with the following characteristics: Large Market Size, Market ID 3, Location ID between 200-299 and stores aged between 0-5 years as these are the areas that generated the highest sales.
+- The target markets for the business to focus on should include areas with the following characteristics: Large Market Size, Market ID 3, Location ID between 200-299, and stores aged between 0-5 years as these areas demonstrated the highest sales.